How to get death certificate in Karnataka? (2022)

 Photo ID of Applicant

-Currently, online application for death certificate is not available.
+Currently, an online application for a death certificate is not available.
 However, Ejanma website provides details of all Births, Deaths and Still Births electronically registered in Rural Karnataka.
-The Births, Deaths and Still Births that occurs in rural areas are registered in Ejanma website by Village Accountants through Nada Kacheri at Hobli level.
-The Births, Deaths and Still Births that occurred in the Sub Registration Units (Govt Medical Institutions PHC/CHC) are also registered in Ejanma websiteand Certificates are issued in the Institution itself.
+The Births, Deaths and Still Births that occur in rural areas are registered on Ejanma website by Village Accountants through Nada Kacheri at the Hobli level.
+The Births, Deaths and Still Births that occurred in the Sub Registration Units (Govt Medical Institutions PHC/CHC) are also registered on Ejanma website and Certificates are issued in the Institution itself.

-For inclusion of name of expired person in Death Certificate, contact respective Registrars and Sub registrars (Village Accountants and Medical Officers).
+For inclusion of the name of the expired person in the Death Certificate, contact respective Registrars and Sub registrars (Village Accountants and Medical Officers).

-For any clarifications contact District Statistical Officer of the concerned District.
+For any clarifications contact the District Statistical Officer of the concerned District.

-Follow the below steps to search birth certificate online.
+Follow the below steps to search for a birth certificate online.